technomancy/bussard/Contributing.md

 ... end` unless the latter is needed for recursion.
 Try to keep it under 80 columns unless it would be awkward (usually strings for output).
 Lume is great;
 learn it inside out and use it.

+Use `camel_case` for all the things.

+There are three different code contexts (at the time of this writing; more may be introduced in the future): engine code, in-ship code, and OS code.
+The standards for the engine code are the strictest; no new globals may be introduced.
+Inside the ship or OS contexts, it is often OK to introduce new global functions.

+Always try to keep `make check` happy by ensuring that [luacheck](https://github.com/mpeterv/luacheck) doesn't have any problems with the code before submitting patches.
+This catches a lot of bugs.

 Some code (primarily the lisp and forth compilers) were imported from elsewhere and don't follow these rules.